newsuk/times-components/packages/depend/README.md

 ## --bail

-exit with code 1 if packages are not in-sync
+exit with code 1 if packages don't install the expected versions.

 ## strategies [--strategy, -s]

-Strategies resolve external dependency version conflicts within the monorepo.
+Strategies compute additional rules how to resolve version conflicts of external (dev)dependencies within the monorepo.

-Dependencies that are also packages of the monorepo are always set to the latest version irrespective of the chosen strategy.
+Dependencies that are also packages of the monorepo, are always (suggested to be) set to the latest version found in the monorepo irrespective of the chosen strategy.

 ### conservative